 What began with those wearable technologies and digital devices that counted our steps and measured our heart rates has now evolved into interactive pillboxes, ingestible sensors, and even smart tattoos with special ink that changes colors based on blood sugar and dehydration levels.
 This next generation

-With these devices, technology is now able to motivate and monitor a patient’s ability to incorporate healthy routines into their lifestyles.
+With these devices, technology is now able to motivate and monitor patient’s ability to incorporate healthy routines into their lifestyles.
 The sad truth has been that, whether recovering from a heart attack or maintaining proper blood pressure levels, millions of patients every year fail to follow their doctor’s instructions.
 The consequences can be fatal.
 However, adherence technology could potentially save countless lives by simplifying and clarifying complex directions and providing real-time monitoring that signals the patient, and even the doctor, when a deviation from those routines requires immediate medical attention.

 The connectivity revolution